microsoft/BotFramework-WebChat/samples/05.custom-components/k.per-message-avatar/README.md

 The second part of this sample will show how to customize the avatar using a rectangular image.

-First, add a `<PortraitAvatar>` component, which house the rectangular avatar image.
-This component will show different avatar image for bot and user.
+First, add a `<PortraitAvatar>` component, which houses the rectangular avatar image.
+This component will show different avatar images for bot and user.

 ```js
 const PortraitAvatar = ({ fromUser }) => {